Collective Bargaining at Laurentian University

 Committed to building and maintaining collaborative and collegial relationships with all its students, faculty and staff, and the unions that represent them.

-One of these steps involves the issuing of a ‘no board report’.
-A ‘no board report’ is a government document that declares a bargaining impasse and ends the mandatory period of conciliation.
-It means that negotiations have stalled and allows a 17-day countdown to a legal strike or lockout date.
-We would communicate broadly with the University community well ahead of any potential strike or labour disruption.
+At the end of December 2025, the Laurentian University Faculty Association (LUFA) received a “no board report”.
+This report is a government document that declares a bargaining impasse and ends the mandatory period of conciliation.
+It allows for a 17-day countdown to a legal strike or lockout date.

 Frequently Asked Questions (FAQ)